miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 # Users

-## Get All User Strains
+## Get All Cabinet Strains

-> To retrieve all user strains from your cabinet, use this code:
+> To retrieve all strains from your cabinet, use this code:

 ```shell
 curl -X GET